“Creating My Own Table”

 Q: What’s next for you?

-On October 21, under the New Moon in Libra, I’ll open Resting in Mu‘umu‘u for online sale — a new chapter for me, and hopefully, for everyone who sees themselves in these stories.
+On October 21, under the New Moon in Libra, I’ll open Resting in Mu‘umu‘u for online sale — including original paintings and limited-edition giclée prints — a new chapter for me, and hopefully, for everyone who sees themselves in these stories.